Grading systems by country: Grading in universities and secondary school

-The percentage system is as follows:
+The percentage system is used in CBSE and other Secondary Education Boards.

 The 10-point GPA system utilized at the Indian Institutes of Technology, National Institutes of Technology, Indian Institutes of Information Technology, Indian Institutes of Engineering Science and Technology and various other centrally funded technical institutes of the country, however, functions as follows:

 An additional university grading system currently utilized in India is the eight-point GPA introduced by University of Mumbai from the 2012–2013 academic year; the system is categorized as follows:

 Some universities follow a weighted average pattern to calculate the grade percentage:

 The International Grade Conversion system, by World Education Services, for percentages scored in Indian universities allows one to locate the corresponding grade in the US or the corresponding grade point average for each grade provided at an Indian University; the conversion system functions as follows, with the equivalent classification or division provided, as well.

 Conversions from divisions to US grades function as follows: